TluwaniMS/JAVASCRIPT-ARRAY-AND-OBJECT-MANIPULATION-PRACTICE/README.md

 * Once you're satisfied with the soulution you've provided, you can head to the tests folder and open the file linked to the exercise you completed;
 * Identify the exercise you've completed and uncomment the test linked to it.
-* Once you've uncommented the test linked to the exercise you've completed, run `npm run test-solutions` to test the solutions you provided/
+* Once you've uncommented the test linked to the exercise you've completed, run `npm run test-solutions` to test the solutions you provided.

 `Repeat the steps specified above until you've completed all the exercises.`